Udaria2004/Kami-No-Tou/README.md

 Our game is an interactive game and therefore doesn't operate on pre-defined input/output files.

 Test 1 Answer = 141 | Test 2 Answer = 24

+### Disclaimer

+We worked on our private repo (https://github.com/Udaria2004/Kami-No-Tou), and therefore, the commit history and contributions of this repo aren't updated and/or a real-world representation of our distribution of work.